tireddy2/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Bas Westerbaan, Alicja Kario, Ilari Liusvaara, Dan Wing and Sean Turner for the discussion and comments.
+Thanks to Bas Westerbaan, Alicja Kario, Ilari Liusvaara, Dan Wing, Yaron Sheffer and Sean Turner for the discussion and comments.